 How we make a difference

-Here are a few examples of how Task Force members are working to promote clean cooking solutions and fuels across the globe.
+Here are a few examples of how EAP members are working to promote clean cooking solutions and fuels across the globe.

 Shell is the largest private sector supporter of the Global Alliance For Clean Cookstoves, having pledged $13 million to date, and provided in-kind contributions including business and technical skills and a full-time secondee.
 Funding is currently focused on creating impact locally in China, India and Nigeria.